 Background: Font color:

-As I realized shortly afterwards, Rose Weasley was leaving out information.
+I realized very quickly Rose Weasley was leaving out information.
 She wasn’t telling me how her parents died, where her brother was, why her family didn’t help her, the political climate of her setting.
-I was probably jumping ahead of myself so naturally I assumed these were pieces she was leaving out intentionally and would be explained in due time.
+I was probably jumping ahead of myself so, naturally, I assumed these were pieces she was leaving out intentionally and would be explained in due time.
 Currently, there was a bigger query on the floor.

 “So what was the deal with you and Albus?”

 The old woman looked nostalgic for a moment.